 She began singing with the Mormon Tabernacle Choir at the age of fifteen.
 Later, she sang all over the world with opera companies.
 She was asked to sing with the Metropolitan Opera, but turned them down.
 Around this time, she was also offered the part of Mother Superior, in the Sound of Music, but turned it down as well.

 She was a popular soloist around town, including singing with the Mormon Tabernacle Choir.
 As Ethel Reynolds Smith, Joseph Fielding Smith’s second wife, lay in her bed, she requested that Jessie Evans sing at her funeral.
-Shortly after that, the two began seeing each other.
+Shortly after that, Pres.
+Smith began calling on her.